5 Places to Get Breakfast in Flagstaff

-Filling up on a hearty breakfast in Flagstaff is a must before engaging in any intense calorie burning high altitude activity.
-It’s also a great idea before making the hour and a half drive to the Grand Canyon or any other national attraction, as these areas are limited in terms of available dining options.
+Filling up on a hearty breakfast in Flagstaff is a must before engaging in any intense calorie burning high altitude activities.
+It’s also a great idea before making the hour and a half drive to the Grand Canyon/natural attractions.
+These isolated areas are often limited in terms of available dining options.
 In a high altitude area like Flagstaff (elevation 7000 ft), breakfast really is the most important meal of the day!
-As mountain sickness is pretty common with new visitors, making sure that you are eating adequate carbs and drinking more water than usual can help in preventing this debilitating illness from ruining your vacation!
+As mountain altitude sickness is pretty common with new visitors, making sure that you are eating adequate carbs and drinking more water than usual can help in preventing this debilitating illness from ruining your vacation!

 1. Horsemen’s Lodge

-Entrees range from $8-11 and include 2 sides and a drink – one of the better deals in town.
-The western ambiance, affordable pricing, and laid-back attitude make it one of my top picks for vacationers seeking a nice affordable western dining experience.
+The western ambiance, affordable pricing, and laid-back attitude make it one of my top picks for vacationers seeking a relaxed, affordable western dining experience.

-What to try: Cinnamon Roll French Toast, Horsemen Burrito, Huevos Rancheros, and the Garden Mixer
+What to try: Cinnamon Roll French Toast, Horsemen Burrito, Huevos Rancheros, The Garden Mixer

 2. Downtown Diner

 Downtown Diner is the perfect laid-back choice before hitting the trails or embarking on a day trip.
-While most of the restaurants downtown are pricey and trendy, Downtown Diner comes in as a nice old school pick with a totally casual feel (come in with your workout clothes ready to hit the trail!).
+While most downtown restaurants are pricey and trendy, Downtown Diner comes in as a nice old-school pick with a totally casual vibe.
+Come in with your workout clothes ready to hit the trail.
 You will find no frills here – just decent breakfast food at affordable, non-touristy prices!